inventree/inventree-docs/docs/extend/plugins/panel.md

 ```

 We start with a bit of javascript.
 The function JGetCart just calls the url that has been defined in the python code above.
-The url consists of a full path `plugin:plugin-name:url-namei`.
+The url consists of a full path `plugin:plugin-name:url-name`.
 The plugin-name is the SLUG that was defined in the plugin code.
 Then just a reload.

 The button is defined  with `class="btn btn-info` This is an InvenTree predefined button.
 There a are lots of others available.